DarylOkeke/pharmacy_inventory_app/VBA_Code/Module1Code.md

         GoTo ImportCleanup
     End If

-    ' Clear only columns A and C from row 9 down
-    Dim destLastRow As Long
+    ' Clear existing data in columns A:C from row 9 down Dim destLastRow As Long
     destLastRow = wsDest.Cells(wsDest.Rows.Count, 1).End(xlUp).Row
     If destLastRow >= 9 Then
-        wsDest.Range("A9:A" & destLastRow).ClearContents
-        wsDest.Range("C9:C" & destLastRow).ClearContents
+        wsDest.Range("A9:C" & destLastRow).ClearContents
     End If

     ' Import data from supplier file